microsoft/vscode-docs/docs/java/java-debugging.md

 ### Launch

-- `mainClass` (required) - The fully qualified class name (e.g. [java module name/]com.xyz.MainApp) or the java file path of the program entry.
+- `mainClass` (required) - The fully qualified class name (for example [java module name/]com.xyz.MainApp) or the java file path of the program entry.
 - `args` - The command-line arguments passed to the program.
 Use `"${command:SpecifyProgramArgs}"` to prompt for program arguments.
 It accepts a string or an array of string.
 - `sourcePaths` - The extra source directories of the program.
 The debugger looks for source code from project settings by default.
 This option allows the debugger to look for source code in extra directories.
 - `modulePaths` - The modulepaths for launching the JVM.
 If not specified, the debugger will automatically resolve from current project.